 DARL has got two tools for handling such problems: heuristics and machine learning.

 Where humans already have a set of heuristics to model an uncertain system, DARL can encapsulate them as a set of Fuzzy Logic rules.
 Where only example data is available, DARL can machine learn relationships.

 Uniquely, DARL uses the same representation for knowledge derived from either method.

-The DARL toolset includes a Bot creation service that uses NLP and heuristics to understand requesrts and offer advice, a Fuzzy logic expert system like inference engine that can be used with incomplete data, and that can create it's own sequence of minimal questions to create an inference, and a set of Machine learning algorithms that create results that are useable in the former engines.
+The DARL tool-set includes a Bot creation service that uses NLP and heuristics to understand requests and offer advice, a Fuzzy logic expert system like inference engine that can be used with incomplete data, and that can create it's own sequence of minimal questions to create an inference, and a set of Machine learning algorithms that create results that are usable in the former engines.